LDP for Inhomogeneous U-Statistics: Introduction

 \begin{remark} Under assumptions~\eqref{eq:cut_con}~and~\eqref{eq:q}, ~\cite[Theorem 2.13]{borgs2018p} gives

 for any $q>1$.
 This is something that we will use in the paper. \end{remark}

-\begin{remark} The case of homogenous U-statistics corresponds to the choice $Q_n(i,j)=1_{i\ne j}$, for which \eqref{eq:q} holds with $q=\infty$.
-In this case~\eqref{eq:tailp} reduces to the assumption which corresponds to the choice $p=1$.
-Assumption~\eqref{eq:tailpp} has been used in the literature for studying LDP for sample means (\cite[Thm 2.2.30]{DZ}), and (homogenous) U-statistics (\cite[Eqn 1.4]{eichelsbacher2002large}), where it is referred to as the strong Cram\'{e}r condition.~\cref{thm:main} generalizes this to allow for inhomogeneity in the U-statistics, and allow for $q>1$ in~\eqref{eq:q}, as long as the corresponding $p$ in \eqref{eq:tailp} satisfies the natural Holder-type condition $\frac{1}{p}+\frac{1}{q}\le1$. \end{remark}
+\begin{remark} The case of homogeneous U-statistics corresponds to the choice $Q_n(i,j)=1_{i\ne j}$, for which \eqref{eq:q} holds with $q=\infty$.
+In this case~\eqref{eq:tailp} reduces to the assumption { for all $\lambda>0$} which corresponds to the choice $p=1$.
+Assumptions similar to~\eqref{eq:tailpp} have been used in the literature for studying LDP for sample means (\cite[Thm 2.2.30]{DZ}), and (homogeneous) U-statistics (\cite[Eqn 1.4]{eichelsbacher2002large}), where it is referred to as the strong Cram\'{e}r condition.~\cref{thm:main} generalizes this to allow for inhomogeneity in the U-statistics, and allow for $q>1$ in~\eqref{eq:q}, as long as the corresponding $p$ in \eqref{eq:tailp} satisfies the natural Holder-type condition $\frac{1}{p}+\frac{1}{q}\le1$. \end{remark}

-For some special choices of $H$, the condition \eqref{eq:q} can be relaxed to allow for $q=1$, as shown in our second result.
+For some special choices of $H$, the condition \eqref{eq:q} can be relaxed to allow for $q=1$, as shown in our second result. { As explained in \cref{rem:sparse} below, this allows us to apply \cref{cor:main} to Erd\H{o}s-R\'{e}nyi graphs with $p_n \rightarrow 0$, whereas \cref{thm:main} is restricted to the case $p_n=p$ fixed (while allowing for an arbitrary subgraph $H$).}